 Citra Afia Organics

-Yves Ndindabahizi Sarkozy: Yves is doing some fantastic work in Rwanda to help animals.
-He is not only the admin of the active Facebook group Rwanda Humane Society and although it is not an approved organisation , he is single handedly lobbying the government to introduce Rwanda’s first laws for animal welfare.
+Yves is doing some fantastic work in Rwanda to help animals.
+He is not only the admin of the active Facebook group Rwanda Humane Society and although it is not an approved organization, he is also single-handedly lobbying the government to introduce Rwanda’s first laws for animal welfare.
 He’s also considering opening a chapter of Anonymous for the Voiceless in Kigali!
 We were thrilled to be able to offer him the opportunity to see the gorillas.
 One of our travelers had to drop out at the last minute and we were able to transfer the permit to him.
 Most Rwandan people have not seen gorillas (as a permit is $1500) so this was a lovely thing to be able to give to Yves.

 Heather from WAG Rwanda:

 Their goal is to provide a safe place for abandoned/street puppies in Rwanda with nowhere else to go.
-Through the generous support of animal lover, they also provide support to dog owners in Rwanda.
-WAG Rwanda are 100% non-profit, and are simply a handful of passionate dog lovers trying to meet a serious need in Rwanda.
+Through the generous support of animal lovers, they also provide support to dog owners in Rwanda.
+WAG Rwanda is 100% non-profit and is simply a handful of passionate dog lovers trying to meet a serious need in Rwanda.
 They also sell the cutest collars and leashes.

 Julius Nziza from Gorilla Doctors